sruiz20/PeleCR/README.rst

    a.
 In VisIt, direct the File->Open dialogue to select the file named "Header" that is inside each plotfile folder.

    b.
-In ParaViuew, navigate to the case directory, open the plotfile folder.
+In ParaView, navigate to the case directory, open the plotfile folder.

    c.
 With Amrvis, `$ amrvis3d plt00030`, for example.